Nomad-Media/samples-js/user/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Deletes a user's data.](ref:deleteuserdata)
+> For more information about the API call used go to [Delete User Dislike Data](https://developer.nomad-cms.com/docs/delete-user-dislike-data)

 ## Delete User Likes Data